r2stanton/neovim_dotfiles/README.md

 - https://github.com/neovim/neovim/wiki/Installing-Neovim

 ### Bindings
-A number of these bindings are the defaults from the plugin, however this is meant to act more as a 'cheatsheet' than a changelog.
+A number of these bindings are the defaults from the corresponding plugin, however this is meant to act more as a 'cheatsheet' than a changelog.
 - Leader = SPACE
 - Toggle NerdTree = Leader+Tab
 - NerdCommenter